BDAs in Practice - Workshop Recordings

-A small-group, one-day workshop for central and eastern Oregon watershed restoration practitioners around low-tech process-based restoration approaches such as BDAs and biological considerations.
+Central and eastern Oregon watershed restoration practitioners gathered May 3, 2022 for this one day workshop around low-tech process-based restoration approaches such as BDAs and biological considerations.

 - Introduction to the science, purpose, and need for low-tech process-based restoration approaches such as BDA’s